auremoser/mozsci/log/worklog.md

 * sent out fellowship role to alumni fellows
 * meeting with Aleksandar about fellowships
 * sent Jlin update AV email for onboarding next week
+* sent Kevin fellows' spotlight details
+* confirmed some dates with Ann Marie
+* wrote to sarah about contract caveat
+* wrote back to abby and lawyers about contracts
+* updated [bug] with sarah's details

 ## TODO

 * THURSDAY - egencia cancelation for Carlos - toronto
 * rishab, carlos and aleksandar's AV invites

+create a folder for the fellows' onboarding with:
+- stipend overview document
+- tax and immigration considerations

 * WEDNESDAY email fellows schedule
 * WEDNESDAY email host orgs reminder about workplans